featherscloud/wings/docs/adapters/common-api.md

 ### $limit: 0 to count

 You can set `$limit: 0` to perform a count of the total number of records that match the query conditions.
+Count queries always return a `Paginated` object.
 For example:

 ```ts
 // Get the total number of messages